MatthewOM/ES-sim-GLM/README.md

 All rights reserved.
 See the License.txt file for more information.

-Code used for simulating and analyzing the data in Moreira et al (in press) are included in the following directories: ./power/ & ./FDR/
+Code used for simulating and analyzing the data in Moreira et al (in press) are included @ ./power/ & ./FDR/

-ES-sim-GLM for single regression can be found in essim_glm.R

-ES-sim-GLM for multiple regression can be found in essim_glm_multiple.R
+For the relevant function ES-sim-GLM, use essim_glm.R for single regression and essim_glm_multiple.R for multiple regression.